-Due to a relatively short period of historical market data, QIWI's share price volatility as of December 31, 2013 is defined based on the historical volatility of peer group companies over a period, which approximates the expected life of option tranches.
+Since the Company's shares are not publicly traded, the expected volatility is based on the historical volatility of peer group companies over a period which approximates the expected life of option tranches.

 Risk-free interest rates are based on the implied yield currently available in the US treasury bonds with a remaining term approximating the expected life of the option award being valued.